ninbura/pokemon-on-the-analogue-pocket/README.md

     - unlike other carts, there is no sd card, and only one game can be stored on the cart at a time.
     - because only one game is loaded at a time, **this cart is compatible with the n64 game pak / pokemon stadium. this is particularly relevant given [the announcment](https://x.com/analogue/status/1713933239327273452?s=20) of the analogue 3d.
 ### gba
+- **gba flash carts cannot be used to play gbc games without utilizing emulation**. this defeats the purpose of fpga and games are noticably letterboxed, taking up only a small fraction of the pocket's display.
 - #### ez-flash omega definitive edition (**highly reccomended 👑**)